-After PETA alerted the U.S. Department of Agriculture to the fact that animals were suffering with severely overgrown nails and hooves at Natural Bridge Zoo in Virginia, the agency cited the facility for failing to provide animals with adequate veterinary care, adding to the roadside zoo’s already lengthy track record of nearly 150 federal animal welfare violations.
-This isn’t even the first time that Natural Bridge Zoo has neglected to provide animals with basic, routine corrective hoof trimming—it previously failed even to notice that a giraffe had a 4-inch crack in his hoof.
-Giraffes spend most of their lives standing up—even when they’re sleeping—and can experience extreme pain from cracked or overgrown hooves.
-Animals whose hooves and nails are not regularly trimmed can suffer from serious health and welfare conditions including infections, arthritis, and lameness.
+Giraffes kept at Natural Bridge Zoo fare no better—the facility previously failed even to notice that a giraffe had a 4-inch crack in his hoof.
+Giraffes spend most of their lives standing up, even when they’re sleeping, and can experience extreme pain from cracked or overgrown hooves.
+Animals whose hooves and nails are not regularly trimmed can suffer from serious health and welfare conditions, including infections, arthritis, and lameness.

-These animals have been subjected to a lifetime of confinement for the amusement of speciesist humans.
-Asha and all the other animals at Natural Bridge Zoo deserve better—they should be moved to reputable facilities where they’ll finally have the space, companionship, and care that they need.
-Please speak up for them today.
+These sensitive individuals have been subjected to a lifetime of exploitation and confinement for the amusement of speciesist humans.
+The animals at Natural Bridge Zoo deserve better—they should be moved to reputable facilities where they would finally have the space, companionship, and care that they need.

 Please e-mail the owner asking him to stop breeding giraffes and to transfer Asha to a sanctuary.

 Then call Natural Bridge Zoo at 540-291-2420 and urge it to stop churning out baby giraffes and selling them.
 If you receive a recorded message, press “0” to speak with someone.
 Note: The zoo is currently receiving a lot of calls from caring individuals like you.
 Employees are feeling frustrated, and many callers have reported that they were treated rudely or accused of harassment.
 Please remain calm and polite.
 Your calls are working!

 You may also post polite comments on Facebook: